m-lass/getting_cleaning_data_course_project/README.md

 extracts only the mean and standard deviation for each type of measurement, and creates a second dataset named "haraverages" which includes the averages by subject and by activity for each selected measurement variable.
 It then exports this table as a text file.
 Additional information on the step-by-step treatment of the data is available in comment in the R script itself.
+The code book contains the list and description of the HAR averages final table.
+It is available both in xlsx for reading comfort and txt for a wider accessibility.